 Freedom & Captivity Primary Source Sets

-Investigate incarceration through historic images, documents, artifacts, and sound recordingsCreated by a collaboration between the Maine Department of Education, Maine State Archives, Maine State Library, and Maine State Museum.
+Investigate incarceration through historic images, documents, artifacts, and sound recordingsCreated by a collaboration between the Maine State Archives, Maine State Library, and Maine State Museum.

 How to get started